pookleblinky/PookRPG/henchpeople/notes/xp.md

 There is already a mechanic for helping other PC's.
 One idea: track when PC's help another's move.
 Once they help a move 3 times, that move becomes permanently more powerful.

+What to do after that?

+12+ gets an extra narrative meaning?
+Make a new move?